MariusStorhaug/MariusStorhaug/README.md

 - [Azure/ResourceModules](https://github.com/Azure/ResourceModules) - a library of bicep modules
 - [AzActions](https://github.com/AzActions) - a set of github actions to simplify IaC deployment
-- Improving the CAF guidance for Platform Automation and DevOps

 ## 🌱 I’m currently learning